 Consider this: Turning Points

 The basic game does not specify a lot of aspects of the Cleric’s ability to turn undead.
-My opinion on this is simple: Each edition of the game is its rule set, so when the rules don’t limit an ability, I consider the absence to be deliberate.
+My opinion on this is simple: Each edition of the game is its rule set, so when the rules don’t limit an ability, I consider the absence to be deliberate, and impose as few new conditions as humanly possible.
+The result does not unbalance the ability, as you can read below.

-To put this in perspective, consider something we take for granted, like Infravision.
-Elves and Dwarves are able to see up to 60′ with it.
-The rules don’t specify a limit to the number of times per day they can use their infravision, how long they can use it, or how far they can move while using it.
-And if your GM were to suddenly propose such limitations on your PC, consider why you might object.
+To put new limitations in perspective, consider something we take for granted, like Infravision.
+The rules don’t specify a limit to the number of times per day PCs can use their infravision, how long they can use it for, or how far they can move while using it.
+So if your GM were to suddenly propose such limitations on your PC, you would probably object.
+And rightly so.
+Consider why.

 As a reminder, this is all we get, description-wise, in OSE and BX: